All posts

 Scaffold a new play from a template: verbiflow-cli init.
 Edit the sources.
 Run the pipeline.

-Plays we’ve already shipped
+Plays we’ve shipped

 • SaaS by category.
 Pulled 1,600 SaaS companies from a funding database and used Claude to analyze each homepage, then sorted by what each company actually sells.
 4-step SQLite pipeline.